 Last week however the tables were turned on the mischievous Twitterverse as a charity gave users a taste of their own medicine.
 Campaigners for providing the third world with clean water, “WATERisLIFE”, decided that Twitter users in the #FirstWorldProblems hashtag were taking their lifestyle for granted, and decided to use social media to address the issue.

-The Social Media Watchdog blog Social Slurp picked up on the campaign last week and explained that the Twitter hashtag #FirstWorldProblems was being used to mock users of their petty concerns that they have in ”first world” countries.
+The Social Media Watchdog blog Social Slurp (created by Blueclaw specialising in Social Media in Leeds) picked up on the campaign last week and explained that the Twitter hashtag #FirstWorldProblems was being used to mock users of their petty concerns that they have in “first world” countries.
 For example, tweets included:

 “I hate it when my phone charger won’t reach my bed #FirstWorldProblems” and “I hate it when my house is so big I need two wireless routers #FirstWorldProblems”

 Whilst, the hashtag is clearly meant for humour, WATERisLIFE saw it as a perfect opportunity to highlight whether it was right to actually trivialise the problems of the Third World on Twitter – and hopefully gain some awareness for the real life problems that the Third World suffer everyday.

 “The campaign [By WATERisLIFE] aimed to hijack this hashtag in an attempt to quash the lack of sensitivity shown over serious matters and use social media as a way to solve real life problems.”